Back to blog

 The Sub-Variants Hierarchy

-Shadowless (Unlimited)No 1st Ed stamp, but no shadow under art frame.
-PSA 10 ~$15-20K.
+Shadowless (Unlimited)No 1st Edition stamp, but no shadow under the artwork frame.

 Browse Cards →